Sponsor: Office of Academic Affairs

 New courses included in new program proposals must be approved by these same procedures before the program itself is submitted for review.
 The requisite course information must be provided before the course can be listed.

-As an institution that values interdisciplinary studies, Empire State College encourages the appropriate cross-listing of courses.
+As an institution that values interdisciplinary studies, Empire State University encourages the appropriate cross-listing of courses.
 Cross-listing allows students to see available courses that might fit their needs, maintains a flexible, student-centered approach to curriculum, and fosters breadth in degree programs.
 Finally, it allows faculty to reach a wider range of students while integrating their own diverse teaching and research interests.

 In consultation with their mentors, students design their degrees as part of their required course, or courses, in Educational Planning.
-All decisions about what courses will fit any particular degree should be made there, following the historical policies and practices of the college, including review and approval by an Assessment Committee.
+All decisions about what courses will fit any particular degree should be made there, following the historical policies and practices of the university, including review and approval by an Assessment Committee.
 No catalog or term guide entry can guarantee that a student's degree needs will be met by any particular course, so cross-listing should be used to inform students and ease their navigation of the catalog and term guide, not to take the place of effective degree planning.

 The catalog and term guide are not the places to advertise courses.
 A single course can be listed in no more than three locations in the catalog and term guide.